Keycloak is a very good open source SSO server, with lots of features, and a strong community. Red Hat is the corporate backer of the project.

 First some level setting.
 The Gluu Server, our flagship product, is a platform.
 Just as a Linux distribution is not one piece of software, the Gluu Server is a distribution of several open source components, integrated together.
 These components include web services, database, caching and administrative pieces.
 We test these components, and then we provide support and patches on them for years.
 Keycloak is just one component.
 You need to use Keycloak with other components to create an IAM platform like the Gluu Server.
 But hypothetically, Gluu could use the Apache 2.0 licensed Keycloak as an SSO web service component.
 Is this likely to happen?
 For the near term, the answer is no. But if Keycloak keeps improving, you never know!
 Following are some considerations.

 We are concerned about Keycloak’s reliance on the Infinispan cache, which is a subsytem of the Wildfly J2EE Application Server.
-Gluu supports the use of Redis or Couchbase as the cache.
-For small deployments, you can just use the database–caching is not super important.
-For large deployments, we think moving the memory requirement to Redis or Couchbase makes more sense.
 In the Gluu Server, we deploy our Java applications in light-weight jetty servlet containers–trying to stay away from relying on complex (i.e. slow to start) J2EE application servers.
 Gluu supports the use of Redis or Couchbase as the cache.
 We can also leverage the cache service of cloud providers like Amazon.
 For small deployments, you can use LDAP as the cache!
 Yes… it’s an oxymore to use a database to “cache”, but the use case here is replication to achieve active-active low-concurrency HA topologies.

 Gluu tries to be the best in OAuth.
 While Keycloak is a pretty decent OpenID Connect implementation, we believe that Gluu’s OAuth project (“oxAuth”) covers more features, and is more flexible to configure.
 Gluu is passing all OpenID Connect OP certification profiles, including for FAPI.
 We’ve gone out of our way to introduce many interfaces that enable you to customize the behavior of the responses from the Gluu Server.
 Futhermore, Gluu has the most comprehensive current shipping implementation of the User Managed Access protocol, a profile of OAuth that enables API access control.
 In particular, Keycloak does not implement the claims gathering endpoint of UMA, which is the front channel used to interact with a person if authorization cannot be otherwise obtained.
 Use cases for the UMA claims gathering endpoint include consent management, progressive risk profiling, and stepped-up authentication workflows.

 To run a mission critical IAM system, many components have to work together.
 Much of the performance of the system is derived from proper configuration of the database and cache.
 Without a standard deployment strategy for all the components, much of the work is left to the system administrators to figure out.
 If every deployment is a one-off, it’s hard to drive down the cost of operations.
 Gluu looks at the IAM platform wholistically.
 Reduced finger pointing is achieved by standard devops strategies for all the components.

 So what does it all mean?
-Is Keycloak Ali or Frazier?
-Luckily, the open source world is not a zero sum game.
-For us at Gluu, cool new open source IAM components are not the enemy–they are the opportunity.
-We can harness the power of open source innovation.
-And when there are gaps, we can fill them with our own software.
+For us at Gluu, open source IAM components are not the enemy–they are the opportunity.
+We’re not afraid to harness the power of open source innovation or to collaborate.
+And when there are gaps, we’re not afraid to write code.

 If you want to learn more, you can read about our open source strategy on this blog.